React Native

-React Query is designed to work out of the box with React Native, with the exception of the devtools, which are only supported with React DOM at this time.
+React Query is designed to work out of the box with React Native.

 import NetInfo from '@react-native-community/netinfo'